isaacasher97/project_1/readme.md

 ### **Details about Difficulties**

 ---

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+- Search is cap-sensitive to the exact name of the city or country when a user inputs it's name and will not render the information onto the screen unless name is an exact match

+**I Figured out how to make the search case insensitive and not worry about exact capitalization when the user searches ***by adding .lowercase() to the end of line 5 in the app.js file*****

 </br>